Jeff Brown (judge): Federal judicial service

+Notable rulings

 In January 2022, Brown enjoined enforcement of a COVID-19 vaccine mandate for federal employees that President Biden's administration had implemented.
 Noting his belief that people should get vaccinated against COVID-19, Brown explained that the case turned on the question of "whether the President can, with the stroke of a pen and without the input of Congress, require millions of federal employees to undergo a medical procedure as a condition of their employment."
-In April 2022, a three-judge panel of the United States Court of Appeals for the Fifth Circuit vacated Judge Brown's ruling and instructed him to dismiss the case, but in June a majority of active Fifth Circuit judges voted to rehear the cause en banc, thereby vacating the April panel opinion.
+In April 2022, two judges on a three-judge panel of the United States Court of Appeals for the Fifth Circuit vacated Brown's ruling, but in June a majority of active Fifth Circuit judges voted to rehear the cause en banc, thereby vacating the April panel opinion.
+In March 2023, the Fifth Circuit, sitting en banc, affirmed Brown's nationwide injunction; Judge Andrew Oldham wrote the opinion for a ten-member majority.